 WHO WE WANT

-From community gardeners to asthma specialists to policy advocates, New Yorkers are working every day to make our air, water, and soil healthier.
-Our Crew at the Human Impacts Institute is looking for New York City-based artists to participate in a three-month fellowship as part of our pilot program designed to showcase how community-based leadership and creativity are central to the health and wellbeing of our City.
+Our Crew is looking for New York City-based youth (ages 18-24) to participate in a two-month fellowship as part of our pilot program designed to showcase how community-based leadership and creativity are central to the health and wellbeing of our City.

 Image right: Sarah Pezdek